 Occasionally, industrial byproduct liming materials become available.
 If the neutralizing value is known and the material is ground finely enough to react in the soil, these can be economical substitutes.
 Often such materials contain other plant nutrients.
 Wood ash and steel mill slag are two examples of such products.
 These products must meet the legal standards above to be sold as liming materials in North Carolina.
 Even if they do not meet all of the standards, they can be sold as fertilizer and may still be capable of reducing soil acidity and supplying a variety of nutrients.
 If a product does not meet all the specifications of the lime law, the supplier is barred from making claims about liming effectiveness, and the purchaser must have the material tested.
 Each lot of such materials should be analyzed, as considerable variation in CCE and fineness may occur.
 As with conventional lime, the ENV needs to be known in order to determine the appropriate application rate.

-All lime rates recommended by the NCDA&CS laboratory are based on a standard agricultural lime with a CCE of 90 percent (0.9) and a fineness factor of 100 percent (1.0), so ENV=0.90.
+All lime rates recommended by the NCDA&CS laboratory are based on a concept of standard agricultural lime with a CCE of 90 percent (0.9) and a fineness meeting the minimum North Carolina lime law requirements for a dolomitic lime (i.e., 90 percent passes a 20-mesh screen and 35 percent passes a 100-mesh screen), so ENV=0.61.
 The actual materials available for application vary widely.
 Calculating the effective neutralizing value (ENV) of a liming material accounts for the two contributing effects (purity and fineness) that determine expected soil pH increase after application.
 (For all calculations, use decimals rather than percentage values.)

 Have a laboratory screen the liming material with mesh sizes 8 and 60: